Cisco-Talos/clamav/docs/UserManual/development.md

 ### Downloading the Official Ruleset
-If you plan to use custom rules for testing, you can invoke clamscan via `./built/bin/clamscan`, specifying your custom rule files via `-d` parameters.
+If you plan to use custom rules for testing, you can invoke clamscan via `./installed/bin/clamscan`, specifying your custom rule files via `-d` parameters.

 If you want to download the official ruleset to use with clamscan, do the
 following:
-1. Run `mkdir -p built/share/clamav`
+1. Run `mkdir -p installed/share/clamav`
 2. Comment out line 8 of etc/freshclam.conf.sample
-3. Run `./built/bin/freshclam --config-file etc/freshclam.conf.sample`
+3. Run `./installed/bin/freshclam --config-file etc/freshclam.conf.sample`

 ## General Debugging
+NOTE: Some of the debugging/profiling tools mentioned in the sections below are specific to Linux

 ### Useful clamscan Flags
 The following are useful flags to include when debugging clamscan: